 Food in Malaysia

 Malaysian cuisine is perhaps the best and most varied in South East Asian and paradise for anyone with a genuine interest in food.
 What makes Malaysian cuisine so good is that it incorporates so many of the flavours if other cuisines of Asia.
 Malaysia is an ethnically diverse country and the groups of people who settled in Malaysia brought their own cooking styles with them and this has become part of mainstream Malaysian cuisine.
 Consider for instance Malaysia’s national dish of Nasi Lemak.
-The steamed rice pre-soaked in coconut cream is cooking method that you would associate with Thailand and Laos.
+The steamed rice pre-soaked in coconut cream is a cooking method that you would associate with Thailand and Laos.
 The accompanying curry is heavily influenced by the flavours of India, Pakistan and Bangladesh.
 The sambal (a paste of chilli, vinegar and other ingredients) is very similar to the dishes you will find in Indonesia.
-In addition to the Malay dishes you can also eat very good Chinese, Indian and Thai food all other Malaysia cooked in the way they are in China, India and Thailand.
-Best of all eating out on Malaysia is generally very cheap because of government subsidies on food prices.
+In addition to the Malay dishes you can also eat very good Chinese, Indian and Thai food all over Malaysia cooked in the way they are in China, India and Thailand.
+Best of all eating out on Malaysia is generally very cheap because of government widely subsidies food prices.

 Religion in Malaysia

 Around 60% of the population is Muslim, 20% Buddhist, 10% Christian, and 6% Hindu.
 People whom the Government of Malaysia classifies as Malay are required by law to be Muslim.
 Everyone is free to worship, or not worship, as they choose.
-However, it is worth noting that in certain states (such as Kelantan State where Kota Bharu is located) the state governments have heavility regulated the sale and consumption of alcohol, and other activities which are prohibited according to the Islamic faith.
+However, it is worth noting that in certain states (such as Kelantan State where Kota Bharu is located) the state governments have heavily regulated the sale and consumption of alcohol, and other activities which are prohibited according to the Islamic faith.